-Net loss and total comprehensive loss from continuing operations, when excluding the Special Committee and Settlement Agreement expenses have been range bound over the last eight quarters, from a high of \$3,612,000 in fiscal Q1 2012 to a low of \$1,726,000 in fiscal Q2 of 2013 with fluctuations mainly dependant on the level of research and development activities and lower operating, general and administration expenses.
+Net loss and total comprehensive loss from continuing operations, when excluding the Special Committee and Settlement Agreement expenses, have been range bound over the last eight quarters, from a high of \$3,236,000 in fiscal Q3 2012 to a low of \$1,726,000 in fiscal Q2 of 2013 with fluctuations mainly dependant on the level of research and development activities and fluctuations in operating, general and administration expenses.

-Lower operating, general and administration expenses are the result of ongoing cost cutting measures by the Company, which include reductions related to lower legal and audit fees as a result of the Company having voluntarily surrendered its listing on the NYSE-MKT exchange in the United States, lower stock-based compensation expenses, reduced headcount and investor relations activities.
+Overall lower operating, general and administration expenses after Q3 2012 and with the exception of Q2 2014 are the result of cost cutting measures by the Company, which include reductions related to lower legal and audit fees as a result of the Company having voluntarily surrendered its listing on the NYSE-MKT exchange in the United States, lower stock-based compensation expenses, reduced headcount and investor relations activities.
+The higher research and development expenses in Q2 2014 are mainly attributable to a one-time payout of \$500,000 related to the termination of the Company's President and Chief Operating Officer.